Yankees vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has 36 hits with eight doubles, a triple, four walks and 16 RBI.
-He's also stolen 16 bases.
+- Esteury Ruiz has 38 hits with nine doubles, a triple, four walks and 16 RBI.
+He's also stolen 17 bases.

-- Ruiz takes a nine-game streak with at least one hit into this one.
-During his last 10 outings he is hitting .279 with three doubles, a triple, a walk and six RBI.
+- Ruiz brings a 10-game streak with at least one hit into this contest.
+In his last 10 games he is hitting .318 with four doubles, a triple, a walk and six RBI.

 Ruiz Recent Games